Saying stuff about stuff.

 end

-The operation is called with the class method .call and the result object is returned with its attached data, the result is either a #success? or a #failure?:
+The operation is called with the class method .call and a Success/Failure result object is returned with the operation’s data:

 result = SayHello.call